Richard Kuklinski: Louis Masgay

-On September 25, 1983, the body of 50-year-old Louis Masgay was discovered near a town park near Clausland Mountain Road in Orangetown, New York, with a bullet hole in the back of his head.
-Masgay had disappeared over two years earlier, on July 1, 1981, the day he was to meet Kuklinski at a New Jersey diner to purchase a large quantity of blank video cassettes for which Masgay had $95,000 in his van.
+On September 25, 1983, the body of 50-year-old Louis Masgay was discovered near Clausland Mountain Road in Orangetown, New York, with a bullet hole in the back of his head.
+Masgay had disappeared over two years earlier, on July 1, 1981, the day he was to meet Kuklinski at a New Jersey diner to purchase a large quantity of blank videocassettes for which Masgay had $95,000 in his van.
 After another plea bargain, Kuklinski admitted to shooting Masgay.
 His body had been stored in a freezer, then disposed of in the park fifteen months later.

 However, Kuklinski did not thaw the corpse before he dumped it.
 He also wrapped it in plastic garbage bags, which kept it insulated and partially frozen.
 The Rockland County medical examiner found ice crystals inside the body on a warm September day.
 If the body had thawed before discovery, the medical examiner stated he probably would never have noticed Kuklinski's trickery.
-Investigators realized Masgay was wearing the clothes his wife and son said he was wearing the day he disappeared.
+Investigators also realized Masgay was wearing the clothes his wife and son said he was wearing the day he disappeared.
 The discovery that Kuklinski froze Masgay's corpse encouraged law enforcement officers to nickname him "Iceman", a nickname frequently used in headlines.